 Deploying vLLM with Qwen Llama on Minikube

-In my previous post GPU-Accelerated Kubernetes: Setting up NVIDIA on Minikube, we successfully exposed the GPU to our Minikube pods.
-Congrats, we survived the hardest part of the WSL2/Docker Desktop stack! 🛠️
+In my previous post GPU-Accelerated Kubernetes: Setting up NVIDIA on Minikube, we successfully exposed the GPU to our Minikube pods which so far has been the hardest part of the WSL2/Docker Desktop stack! ๐ ๏ธ

-Now that your RTX 4060 (8 GB VRAM) is visible, and your NiFi + Kafka + Flink stack is humming, let’s jump into the fun part: Real-time Streaming AI Inference.
+Now that the RTX 4060 (8 GB VRAM) is visible, and NiFi + Kafka + Flink stack is humming, we can jump into the fun part: Real-time Streaming AI Inference.
 The 4060 is a sweet spot for local development; it can comfortably run 3B to 7B models with lightning-fast speeds, or even 13B models with some clever quantization.
-Our goal is to turn Minikube into a private AI endpoint that NiFi can call via the InvokeHTTP processor to summarize streams, classify events, or extract entities in real-time. 🚀
+Our goal is to turn Minikube into a private AI endpoint that NiFi can call via the InvokeHTTP processor to summarize streams, classify events, or extract entities in real-time. ๐

 vLLM is a high-throughput, memory-efficient inference engine.
 It is perfect for 40-series cards because it supports advanced quantization and paged attention.